bkw777/aDIPters/README.md

 ## FlashROM_8300 aka uPD23C1000_FLASH
 http://tandy.wiki/FlashROM_8300

-This board uses a 5V flash chip to replace the non-standard pinout 1Mbit mask ROM in the system ROM socket (ROM0) in a NEC PC-8300.
+This board uses a flash chip to replace the non-standard pinout 128K main ROM in a NEC PC-8300.

 The nominal flash chip is SST39SF010, but there are several other compatible parts.
 The specs for a compatible chip are:
 * 128K x 8
 * 5v
 * parallel
-* 7x9pin PLCC32, or 8x14mm TSOP32, or 8x20mm TSOP32
+* 7x9pin PLCC32, or 8x14mm sTSOP32, or 8x20mm TSOP32

 It actually supports EPROM and EEPROM as well as flash parts.
 At least the following parts are compatible: